nitantchhajed/Birth-registry-Hyperledger-fullstack/README.md

 Make sure you have all the necessary Dependencies Installed on your system (Fabric Binaries, docker, node etc.)

+**Before Starting the project Make sure to Delete the contents of {Crypto & Fabric-client-kv-org1} directory.**

 Steps to start the project-

 *1. Creating the Channel*